 You have to remember that Twitch TV is no longer just an online community for gamers – it’s a multi-million dollar platform that has changed the lives of many people.

-If you’re serious about creating a strong presence on Twitch, one of the many things you have to do is create an awesome offline banner.
+If you’re serious about creating a strong presence on Twitch, one of the many things other than a catchy username, you have to do is create an awesome offline banner.

 This can help you: